Johann Christian Senckenberg

-Life
+Career

 Senckenberg was born on 28 February 1707 in Frankfurt am Main.
-He was the second oldest son of the Frankfurt city physicus (Physikus primarius, medical officer) Johann Hartmann Senckenberg (1655–1730) and his second wife Anna Margaretha born Raumburger (1682–1740).
+He was the second oldest son of the Frankfurt city physicus (Physikus primarius, medical officer) Johann Hartmann Senckenberg (1655-1730) and his second wife Anna Margaretha born Raumburger (1682-1740).
 He attended the municipal school in the former Franciscan mendicant in 1719.
 When Senckenberg was twelve years old, Senckenberg House was burned down in the Großer Christenbrand, which was the worst fire disaster in Frankfurt until the Second World War.
 The reconstruction of the house brought the family into financial difficulties.
 Although Senckenberg was granted a 100 guilders scholarship through the city four years later, his studies were delayed due to the financial situation.

 In the meantime, Senckenberg worked as an intern lead doctor (Leitarzt) with the Solms noble family and with Frankfurt doctors Büttner and Grambs.
 His father instructed him in practical medicine.
 In 1730 he was able to study medicine at the University of Halle.
 His teachers in Halle included Friedrich Hoffmann and Georg Ernst Stahl.
 In July 1731 he had to stop studying in Halle.
 The deeply religious Senckenberg was impressed by the theologian Johann Konrad Dippel and became involved in theological arguments and refused Eucharist.
 He had turned away from the state church and was in contact with pietists, inspirational communities and members of the Moravian Church (Herrnhutern).
 In Halle, he encountered the charitable institutions of August Hermann Francke, including an orphanage and a hospital.

 Senckenberg returned to Frankfurt in the spring of 1732 and practised medicine there without a license.
 After he had suffered from mental problems, his older brother Heinrich Christian Senckenberg helped him in 1737 to obtain his doctorate at the Georg August University of Göttingen.
 Under the chairmanship of Albrecht von Haller, he dealt in his dissertation with the healing power of the Lily of the valley (De lilii convallium eiusque inprimis Baccae viribus.: "On the healing power of the berries of the Lily of the valley").
 In the following years, Senckenberg became involved as "Physicus extraordinarius", from 1755 as "Physicus ordinarius" for the health service in Frankfurt.